 PDT (which stands for Please Don't Tell) is a "secret" bar on St. Mark's Place.
 A call from a phone booth in Crif Dogs (the adjacent restaurant) is the only way to get in.
 Once accepted, a secret door opens up in the phone booth, leading to PDT.
 It's not much of a secret anymore though, because the club is hugely popular.
 Once inside, you'll find a crowded bar area steeped in darkness.
 The inventive cocktail selection is superb and a major draw.
 If you're hungry you can also order from the Crif Dogs food menu, which gets delivered to the club via a small pass.
+The friendly staff will give you great recommendations and ensure that you get the best deal.
 A visit to PDT is quite an interesting experience indeed.

 Le Bain is popular both amongst regular party-goers as well as celebrities, with its unique interior design making lounging both luxurious and fun.
 Le Bain, which translates to "bath" in French, is also popularly known for the plunge pool located on the dance floor during the summertime.
 Although extremely exclusive and often requiring invites to get in, those who manage to enter are rewarded with a beautiful view of the city from the rooftop and excellent service from professional bartenders mixing up great cocktails and concoctions.

 This upscale sports bar-styled nightclub offers patrons a classy place to enjoy the finer things in life, most notably cigars, drinks and sports.
 Comfortable leather couches, large high definition screens and a selection of sports memorabilia give the 40/40 Club an inviting environment.
 For the true sports fan, keep an ear to the bar to find out about exclusive events like signings and personal appearances by the creme de la creme of the sports world, including Barry Bonds, Alex Rodriguez and Jose Canseco.